-|Sweet, delicious coconut meat.|
+|Sweet, crunchy coconut meat.|

-The coconut palm is an un-branched, erect, tall-growing tree that may reach more than 100 feet in height and has a lifetime of about 75 to 100 years.
-Once planted, it may take about 4-5 years to begin their first produce, and often, quite longer time in some species.
-Several hundred species of the coconut palms grown all over the tropics, and their taste of meat and flavor of water thus may vary according to saline content of the soil, distance from sea-shore, amount of rain-fall, etc.
+The palm coconut is an unbranched, erect, tall-growing tree that could reach more than 100 feet in height and has a lifetime of about 75 to 100 years.
+Once planted, it may take about 4-5 years to begin their first produce, and oftentimes, in some cultivated varieties, the first yield may take several years.

-|Coconuts in a cocus nucifera palm.|
+|Coconuts in a Cocus nucifera palm.|

-In a season, a single coconut palm may yeild 20-150 mature nuts.
-The fruit is almost spherical to oval in shape and measure between 5-10 inches in width.
-Its rough outer husk is light green, which becomes dry and turn gray as the nut matures.
-The husk (exocarp) is about 1-2 inches in thickness and made of tough fibers.
-Underneath the husk, there is a woody shell, enclosing edible coconut meat (kernel or endosperm).
+In a year, a coconut palm may yield 20-150 mature nuts.
+It is almost spherical to oval in shape and measures between 5-10 inches in width.
+Its rough outer husk is light green, which turns gray as the nut matures.
+The husk (exocarp) is about 1-2 inches in thickness and is made up of tough fibers.
+Underneath this exocarp (husk), there lies a woody shell, enclosing edible coconut meat (kernel or endosperm).

 Coconut is a very versatile and indispensable food item for most people under the tropical belt.
 It is a complete food rich in calories, vitamins, and minerals.
-A medium-size nut carrying 400 g edible meat and some 30-150 ml of water may provide almost all the daily-required essential minerals, vitamins, and energy of an average-sized individual.
+A medium-sized nut carrying 400 g edible meat and some 30-150 ml of water may provide almost all the daily-required essential minerals, vitamins, and energy of an average-sized individual.

 The important saturated fatty acid in the coconut is lauric acid (1:12 carbon fatty acid).
 Lauric acid increases good-HDL cholesterol levels in the blood.
-HDL is a high-density lipoprotein, which has beneficial effects on the coronary arteries by preventing vessel blockade (atherosclerosis).
+HDL is a high-density lipoprotein, which has beneficial effects on the coronary arteries by preventing vessel blockage (atherosclerosis).
 Physicians recommend high HDL to total cholesterol levels in the blood for the same reason.

 Coconut water is a very refreshing drink to beat tropical summer thirst.
 The juice is packed with simple sugar, electrolytes, minerals, and bioactive compounds such as cytokinin, and enzymes such as acid phosphatase, catalase, dehydrogenase, peroxidase, polymerases, etc. Altogether, these enzymes aid in digestion and metabolism.